SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Preliminaries

-Based on Eq. \ref{raw-soft-thinking}, \citet{wu2025llms} find that most pre-trained LLMs tend to be single-thread, and \citet{wu2025llms} propose to introduce sampling strategies in the soft-thinking reasoning process for randomness, employing methods such as the Gumbel-Softmax technique \citep{jang2016categorical} based on the output probability $\boldsymbol{p}_t$ as follows:
+Based on Eq. \eqref{raw-soft-thinking}, \citet{wu2025llms} find that most pre-trained LLMs tend to be single-threaded and the vanilla soft-thinking reasoning may lead to \textbf{greedy feedback loop} that suppresses alternative reasoning paths and undermines the benefits of transmitting more informative soft-tokens.
+So, they propose to introduce sampling strategies in the soft-thinking reasoning process for randomness, employing Gumbel noises and Gumbel-Softmax technique \citep{maddison2016concrete,jang2016categorical} based on the output probability $\boldsymbol{p}_t$ as follows:

-where $\epsilon_i$ is a scaler noise sampled from the Gumbel distribution Gumbel$(0,1)$, and $\tau_g$ is the temperature of Gumbel-Softmax.
-Besides using Gumbel-Softmax. \citet{wu2025llms} also tries to use the Dirichlet resampling technique as follows:
+where $\epsilon_i$ is a scalar noise sampled from the Gumbel distribution Gumbel$(0,1)$, and $\tau_g$ is the temperature of Gumbel-Softmax.
+Besides Gumbel-Softmax, \citet{wu2025llms} also tries to use the Dirichlet resampling technique as follows:

 where $\alpha$ is a scaling parameter.
-Empirically, cooperated with the Gumbel-Softmax technique for randomness, the soft-thinking pattern can outperform conventional discrete-token CoT on a broad range of tasks, including numerical reasoning, code reasoning, and scientific reasoning, without requiring any fine-tuning. \citep{wu2025llms}.
+Empirically, incorporated with Gumbel noises and the Gumbel-Softmax technique, the soft-thinking pattern can outperform conventional discrete-token CoT on a broad range of tasks, including numerical, code, and scientific reasoning, without requiring any fine-tuning. \citep{wu2025llms}.